London research group

 We have recently reported a new study about the longer term impact of cholestasis on the children of affected women.
 Using a variety of techniques our experiments suggest that exposure to high levels of bile acids in the womb may cause babies from ICP pregnancies to have an increased risk of high BMI and fatty liver when they reach adulthood.
 This is still preliminary work, and ongoing studies are aiming to find out whether this is a true association, and whether treatment of ICP can prevent this happening.

 Work performed by several groups has shown that the drug ursodeoxycholic acid (UDCA) improves the symptoms and liver test abnormalities of women with ICP.
 We are performing studies to try to understand whether this drug also improves the outlook for the baby.
 These include laboratory studies and a clinical trial.
 We initially collaborated on a study which was coordinated by Nottingham University and has several collaborating hospitals, including St Thomas’s Hospital (King’s College London), Queen Charlotte’s Hospital and St Mary’s Hospital from Imperial College London, Sunderland Hospital, Kings Mill, Mansfield and Heartlands/Good Hope Hospital, Birmingham.
-This showed that UDCA treatment improves itch and some liver function tests.
+This showed that UDCA treatment improves itch and alanine aminotransferase (ALT), an enzyme measured in liver blood tests.
 However, it was a relatively small trial and there were not enough participants for us to be able to establish whether UDCA treatment can reduce the rate of adverse pregnancy outcome.
 Therefore we are now planning a much bigger study to address this question.
 This will be a prospective, double blind, placebo-controlled trial that involved 30 hospitals across the UK.
 This will be coordinated by Dr Chappell at St Thomas’s Hospital.
 The principal recruiting centres are St Thomas’s, Queen Charlotte’s, St Mary’s and Nottingham City Hospitals.
 The study is funded by the MRC and NIHR and samples will be collected from women cared for at these hospitals so Professor Williamson’s group can do research with the aim of understanding the cause of complications of ICP for affected women and their babies.

 Other research projects within the group include studies of: